input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 **Failure Scenario:**

 This occurs when the lifecycle segment reaches its end (i.e., the full $10 \cdot \frac{k}{f}$ slots), and despite the entire duration of the catch-up mechanism (up to interval 120), either some required attested outputs remain missing, or all outputs have been delivered but the final aggregation has not occurred.
 This scenario represents an extremely rare event—statistically far beyond 128-bit confidence—and reflects a severe disruption in which no blocks have been produced for over 36 hours.
-These edge cases are represented in the diagram by the transition `Tick / isFallbackClosable`.
+These edge cases are represented in the diagram by the transition `Tick / isUngracefullyClosable`.

 ##### 3.2.6.1.
 The States